 1. Your metabolism slows down

-From age 40, your basal metabolic rate slows.
-This means you burn an average of 400 fewer calories than before, even if you eat exactly the same amount.
-This is partly due to a decrease in muscle mass, but also to hormonal changes.
+From the age of 40, your basal metabolism slows down.
+This means you burn an average of 400 fewer calories than before, even if you eat exactly the same.
+This is partly due to a decrease in muscle mass, but also due to hormonal changes.

-2. Estrogen drop leads to more belly fat
+2. Estrogen decline leads to more belly fat

 Estrogen plays a major role in where your body stores fat.
-During their reproductive years, women typically store fat around their hips and thighs.
+During fertile years, women typically store fat around their hips and thighs.
 But as estrogen levels drop, this fat storage shifts to the abdomen.
-This can lead to the infamous "menopausal belly."
+This can lead to the notorious "menopause belly."

 3. Less muscle mass means less fat burning

-As you age, your muscle mass decreases, and muscle burns more calories than fat.
-This reduces your daily calorie expenditure and can lead to weight gain, even if your diet doesn't change.
-Therefore, heavy strength training is essential for maintaining muscle mass and keeping your metabolism active.
-Strength training with weights or resistance exercises can help prevent muscle loss and boost your metabolism.
+As you age, your muscle mass decreases, and muscles burn more calories than fat.
+This lowers your daily caloric expenditure and can lead to weight gain, even if your eating patterns don't change.
+That's why heavy strength training is essential to maintain muscle mass and keep your metabolism active.
+Strength training with weights or resistance exercises can help prevent muscle loss and stimulate your metabolism.

 4. Insulin resistance increases

-Due to the hormonal fluctuations of menopause, your blood sugar levels can fluctuate more frequently.
+Due to hormonal fluctuations during menopause, your blood sugar levels can fluctuate more often.
 This makes you more sensitive to fast carbohydrates and sugars, which further stimulates fat storage.

 5. Stress and sleep problems increase cortisol